July 2014-June 2015 Outdoor Recreation Registration Form

 OUTDOOR RECREATION CHECK IN AND OUT PROCEDURES:

 1. A recording of available training areas is available by dialing (717) 861-2100.

 2. This recording is subject to change.
 Individuals are required to check the official posted list of the available Training Areas at the Fort Indiantown Gap Outdoor Recreation Check-in Facility each day.
 Listening to any recorded messages does not preclude anyone from this requirement.
 Recorded messages may not be 100% accurate.

-3. All registered users must check in and out of Fort Indiantown Gap Outdoor Recreation Facility (on Service Road near Building 11-12).
+3. All registered users must check in and out of Fort Indiantown Gap Outdoor Recreation Facility (on Service Road across from Range Operations Building 11-9).
 Each day, individuals will check for available areas and fill out a daily area permit and Outdoor Recreation Check IN/OUT form.
 Individuals may annotate a maximum of two available training areas on the daily permit.
 Hunting, scouting, fishing, wood gathering, and any other activity outside the boundaries of the area written on the daily permit is illegal.

 4. Hunters may change hunting areas by properly filling out the check-in/out form and returning one daily area permit for another available area permit.
 Any person found hunting or other recreational activity at Fort Indiantown Gap who failed to check in/out will be treated as a trespasser, escorted off the installation, and will be subject to criminal prosecution.